fweep/vim-tabber/README.md

 Credits
 -------

 Thanks to Kim Silkebækken for writing the excellent Powerline plugin!
-Much of TabLine's code was copied from or modeled after Powerline.
+Some of Tabber's code was copied from or modeled after Powerline.
+Thanks also to Tim Pope and others for providing great code from which to learn Vimscript.

 License
 -------